KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

     FLUSH 120 LOAD

-We're going to render the box just like we did the fatbit matrix; however, instead of just blindly storing bytes (which will erase whatever was drawn before), we will `XOR` the image, so that we can later erase the box without disturbing anything inside the box.
+We're going to render the box just like we did the fat-bit matrix; however, instead of just blindly storing bytes (which will erase whatever was drawn before), we will `XOR` the image, so that we can later erase the box without disturbing anything inside the box.

     : row ( p a - ) 2 FOR 2DUP SWAP OVER C@ XOR SWAP C!
         1+ SWAP 8 RSHIFT SWAP NEXT 2DROP ;